• February 26 – April 8

 Sea glass is a naturally recycled beautiful and sometimes rare artifact found in nature, with each piece having its own history.
 The study of sea glass is a captivating window into the past, which first begins with the science of how glass is made.
 The sea glass journey is one of intrigue, enchantment, and sometimes even archaeology.
 Join Susan as she explains what the ocean does to sea glass, why it is such a coveted and diminishing resource today, and where you can find these spectacular treasures.

-Diana Biro and Eric Rogers, Oasis Education Committee members and long-time volunteers
+Instructor: Diana Biro and Eric Rogers, Oasis Education Committee members and long-time volunteers

 REGISTRATION CLOSED